Walid-dev/portfolio/my-portfolio/content/blogs/introduction_to_php.md

 ### PHP's Popularity and Community

-Despite the rise of JavaScript frameworks and other server-side languages, PHP remains highly popular due to its ease of use, extensive documentation, and strong community support.
+Despite the rise of JS frameworks and other server-side languages, PHP remains highly popular due to its ease of use, extensive documentation, and strong community support.
 It's especially favored for small to medium-sized projects and content management systems.

 ### Conclusion